blurymind/YarnClassic/README.md

 # 🐬 Features 🦄

+### Portability
+- YarnEditor has PWA version you can install and run when offline, which has a much smaller footprint than other editors using electron.
+- The pwa can run on mobile devices with smaller screens - you can use it on your phone and it's much easier to install.
+- There is of course also an electron version of the editor, which is slower on updates but more stable

 ### BBcode and HTML-ish markup styling in editor, Spellchecking, Autocompletion, and more!
 - Optional syntax autocompletion (autoclose tags)
 - preview of bbcode/html tag effects and goto in trimmed nodes